jsosulski/toeplitzlda/README.md

 BLOCKING TODO: How should we handle the private datasets?

+- [ ] Split benchmark into public and private/closed classes
+- [ ] Can we provide the code for private datasets without the data?
+Or is that too sensitive?

 ## FAQ

 ### Why is my classification performance for my stationary spatiotemporal data really bad?